Jeejeejeelis/ballTracking/README.md

-# Ball Tracking
+# Ball Tracking with YOLOv8

-Working on `ballTracking.py`.
+This project is designed to track balls in real-time using the state-of-the-art object detection model, YOLOv8.

+## Table of Contents
+1. Dependencies
+2. Object Detection
+3. Installation
+4. Usage
+5. Contributing

 ## Dependencies

-This project uses the following libraries and frameworks:
+This project relies on the following libraries and frameworks:

+- **Python**: The programming language used for this project.
-- YOLOv8: An object detection model used for real-time object detection.
+- **OpenCV (cv2)**: A library used for real-time computer vision.
+- **NumPy**: A library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+- **Torch**: An open-source machine learning library, a scientific computing framework, and a script language based on the Lua programming language.
+- **Ultralytics YOLOv8**: A minimal implementation of YOLOv8 in PyTorch.
+- **Project-specific modules**: These include `color`, `draw`, `detect`, `mask`, and `calibrationMask`.

+Please ensure that you have the correct versions of these dependencies to avoid any compatibility issues.

-## Object Detection
+## Tennis racket Detection

-The object detection in this project is powered by YOLOv8.
-YOLOv8 is a state-of-the-art object detection model that is fast and accurate, making it ideal for real-time object detection.
+The tennis racket detection component of this project is powered by YOLOv8.
+It's a state-of-the-art object detection model that offers a great balance between speed and accuracy, which makes it perfect for real-time object detection.

+## Installation

+To be provided...

-## Notes
+## Usage

-1. GrayFrame can detect some of the balls that my mask cannot.
-However it is quite useles, currently.
-Maybe if i get a range of where the ball should be then grayframe could only search a smaller area.
-GrayFrame could adopt findApproximateCircle aswell then.
-2. Mask filtering is a little off currently.
-It needs a wider range of values.
+To be provided...

-## Next Steps
+## Contributing

-1. ~~Start video when the rally has started!~~
-2. Try to make better ball detection with current filters.
-    ~~2.1.
-Add higher contrast~~
-    ~~2.2.
-Add sharpening kernel~~

-3. Add HSV filter to look for ball color for additional detection.
-    - If circle detected, then ball should be green.

-4. HoughCircle expects hollow circle -> hollow my masked ball by finding the perimeters of it!

-5. My HoughLines is not working correctly...
-Or the draw function...
+Eelis Pinomaa